It’s been a great week for causes dear to my heart.

-Will the MSM eventually get around to exposing Obama’s numerous socialist and communist links?
+Will the MSM eventually get around to exposing Obama’s numerous links?
 Cliff Kincaid of Accuracy In Media has written another expose of Obama’s socialist links, quoting yours truly.

 The Butchers of Beijing have been exposed yet again for the savages they are, over Thibet.
 I hope this will damage the PRC’s Olympic Games propaganda fest and the pending disgraceful New Zealand/China Free Trade Agreement.

 We condemn those who supported Nazi Germany in the 1930s when Hitler’s worst crimes were yet to occur.
 How will the future judge those who conveniently overlooked Beijing’s barbarism when it was plain for all to see?

 Investigate magazine published an article by Bernard Moran and myself this week, exposing some of the Soviet machinations behind Labour’s anti-nuclear policies.